-This Roto-Rooter video will show you not only the proper equipment every home should have, but also how to plunge a toilet like a plumber.
-Save time, money and aggravation by spending a few minutes to get expert advice from professional Roto-Rooter plumbers.
+This Roto-Rooter video will show you how to plunge a toilet like a plumber as well the proper equipment every home should have to deal with a clogged toilet.
+Save time, money and aggravation by spending a few minutes to learn how to plunge a toilet like the professional Roto-Rooter plumbers.
+Call Roto-Rooter if you need professional help to unclog your toilet.

-Find more at home plumbing tips by subscribing to our channel! https://www.youtube.com/channel/UCGYXafB9zBKDt3rnnx-wyBg
+Discover more bathroom plumbing tips by subscribing to our channel! https://www.youtube.com/channel/UCGYXafB9zBKDt3rnnx-wyBg

 Toilet clogged?
 Let Roto-Rooter show you how to plunge it like a pro.